aminert/easy-vizy/README.md

 ## License

-easy-vizy is MIT licensed, as found in the [LICENSE](LICENSE) file.
+Easy-vizy is MIT licensed, as found in the [LICENSE](LICENSE) file.
 Please note that some of the dependencies AugLy uses may be licensed under different terms.